 - Personal: Self-fund your business via your savings or the sale of property or other assets.

-Bank loans are probably the best option, other than friends and family, for funding a house-flipping business.
+Bank loans are probably the best options, other than friends and family, for funding a house-flipping business.
 You can also look for hard money lenders online.

 Step 8: Apply for Licenses/Permits